SIST EN 17389:2020

 This document applies to instruments certified according to the requirements of EN 15859.

-This document provides information on the configuration, ongoing quality assurance (with internal zero and reference checks) and annual surveillance tests of instruments.
-This ensures that the instrument is providing information to demonstrate that dust arrestment plant is working correctly and controlling dust pollution to the required levels.
+This document provides information on the configuration, ongoing quality assurance (with automatic internal zero point and reference point checks) and annual surveillance tests of instruments.
+This ensures that the instrument is providing information to demonstrate that the dust arrestment plant is working correctly and controlling dust pollution to the required levels.

-The configuration of the alarm levels of filter dust monitors is performed by parallel measurements with the standard reference method according to EN 13284-1.
+The configuration of the alarm levels of filter dust monitors is performed by parallel measurements with the standard reference method in EN 13284 1.

 This document specifies the set-up of filter leakage monitors used to monitor a change in response caused by deterioration in the operation of the dust arrestment plant.